-When it comes to British desserts – I have some favorites –Bourbon Sticky Toffee Pudding, Sponge Cake with Limoncello Cream and Strawberries… and Treacle Tart.
-Rumored to be Harry Potter’s favorite dessert, Treacle Tart has is one of those simple, homey desserts.
-A sticky, caramel sweet filling encased in a lovely no roll shortbread crust.
+When it comes to British desserts – I have some favorites!
+Sticky Toffee Pudding, Sponge Cake with Limoncello Cream and Strawberries… and this tart.

-A tart that typically features a shortbread type crust and filled with a mixture of treacle, eggs, breadcrumbs and lemon juice.
+Treacle tart is British dessert made with a shortbread type crust that’s filled with a mixture of treacle, eggs, breadcrumbs and lemon juice.

 In the U.K. you can find Lyle’s Golden Syrup in almost any grocery store.
 Here in the U.S., it’s a little trickier to find.
 Some larger grocery stores carry it.
 I’ve also found it at World Market and you can order it from Amazon.

-- Pour the filling into the chilled tart crust and bake for 20 – 30 minutes until the filling is set.
+- Bake – Pour the filling into the par-baked tart shell and bake until done.

 Love this recipe?
 I would be so happy if you rated it!